PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.58 =
 - Fixed wrong BillingCity variable name that prevented billing city to be pushed into the buyer side of the editor.

+= 1.6.59 =
+- Fixed cart sorting for shopping cart items that are not of type object but of type array.